When obtaining social license matters, so does training

 I know resource projects are expensive, slow and all-encompassing.
 But I’ve been working with science-y folks for a long time, and I know how to make it easier.
 I’d love to see what we can do for you.
 Call me at 604.240.5223 to start the conversation.

-Megan Helmer is PR Associates’ Vice President.
+Megan Helmer is PR Associates’ Vice President, a Public Relations Firm based in Vancouver & Toronto.
 She has nearly 20 years of communication experience and she is especially fond of the resource industry.